Brazil bids shocked goodbye to country star Mendonca

 Her death drew heartfelt tributes from figures ranging from Brazilian music legend Caetano Veloso to football superstar Neymar to President Jair Bolsonaro, who said the country was "in shock."

-"She was one of the greatest artists of her generation," he wrote on Twitter.
+"She was one of the greatest artists of her generation," Bolsonaro wrote on Twitter.

+Mendonca, however, was no fan of the far-right president, who has often been accused of sexist remarks and anti-women policies.

+In the run-up to the 2018 election that brought the former army captain to power, Mendonca was part of a long list of prominent Brazilian women to join an anti-Bolsonaro movement called #EleNao -- "Not him."

 © 2021 AFP